Jbleezy/BO2-Reimagined/README.md

 ### Electric Cherry
 * Removed cooldown after being used multiple times in a row
+* Downing kills all zombies around the player

 ### Vulture-Aid
 * Stink areas no longer activate while the player is standing